Employment in the car industry

 The benefits of things becoming more hi-tech not only impacts the industry but the wider economy, at around £1.7 billion.
 It is hoped that by 2035, that number will have grown exponentially to £74 billion, further signifying that the automotive industry is one of the country’s most valuable.

-The deal (or no deal) the PM makes with the EU could be detrimental to the industry as we know it.
 Almost 70% of cars registered in the UK are imported from the EU.
-The same can be said from car vehicle components coming from the EU, they make up 80% of what we use here.
+The same can be said for car vehicle components coming from the EU, they make up 80% of what we use here.

 The World Trade Organisation (WTO) adds a 10% tariff to all exports and imports to the UK which equates to around £5 billion.
 The sector generates trade worth more than £100 billion, with over £40 billion being exported and just under £60 billion being imported.